trishness/readmegenerator/README.md

    5. [Questions](#questions)

    ## Installations required to run this project:
-   ### Visit my GitHub and clone this repo, then install the following: npm install inquirer
+   ### Visit my GitHub and clone this repo, then install the following: npm inquirer
    ## Licenses:

    ### GNUAGPLv3